 - Television- According to a recent study, observing stress can stimulate the stress response.
 That includes observing it on TV.
 The average American watches nearly 5 hours of TV per day, just over 34 hours per week according to a recent Nielsen report.
 Also, TV's have exploded in size and features becoming sensory overload for your nervous system with high volume commercials, flashing images and surround sound, 3D movies.

-- Job Expectations– There are many factors for stress in the workplace.
-Today’s professional demands have not only risen, they’re pass-fail now.
-(AKA produce or you’re fired.)
-You’re expected to have constant energy & measurable productivity with minimal downtime to refresh.
-Both volume and magnitude of work has seemed to grow with minimal increase in time, payment or recognition.
+- Job Expectations- There are many factors for stress in the workplace.
+Today's professional demands have not only risen, but they're also pass-fail now.
+(AKA produce or you're fired.)
+You're expected to have constant energy & measurable productivity with minimal downtime to refresh.
+Both the volume and magnitude of work have seemed to grow with a minimal increase in time, payment or recognition.
 (I just threw up in my mouth.
 Sorry, I remember those days.
 Not cool.)

 Which accumulative stressor is slowing you down the most?
 Start or join the conversation by leaving a comment below.